scrabbletank/farhome-rules/rulesdoc.md

 ***Chomp.*** *Melee Attack, Once per turn:* 5 AP, 4/2/1/0/0 - On hit deals 2/1 in piercing damage.
 If the creature is medium or smaller it is also grappled by the Stalker.

 ***Dive.*** *Special Reaction, Once per turn:* 3 AP, 3/1/2/0/0.
 Can only be used while the creature is in deep water.
 As a reaction to taking damage the Mirelurk can dive below the surface, moving up to 2 tiles and taking any grappled creatures with them.
-Creatures make a perception check against this roll, losing sight of the stalker on fail.
+Creatures make a perception challenge against this roll, losing sight of the stalker on fail.
 ___

 #### Giant Eagle